jupyterhub/jupyterhub/docs/source/websecurity.md

 ## Mitigate security issues

-There are two main approaches to mitigating these issues with configuration options provided by JupyterHub.
+Several approaches to mitigating these issues with configuration options provided by JupyterHub include:

 ### Enable subdomains